pnp/PnP-Tools/Solutions/SharePoint.SandBoxTool/README.md

  - **SiteID**: the ID of the site collection

 **Mode: scanandanalyze**: the columns from above +
+ - **IsEmptyAssembly**: Does this sandbox solution contain an empty assembly
  - **IsInfoPath**: Does this sandbox solution belong to a published InfoPath form with code behind
+ - **IsEmptyInfoPathAssembly**: Does this InfoPath sandbox solution contain an empty assembly
  - **HasWebParts**: Does the sandbox solution contain web parts
  - **HasWebTemplate**: Does the sandbox solution contain web templates
  - **HasFeatureReceivers**: Does the sandbox solution have feature receivers